phipsonlab/SuperCellCyto/README.md

 ## Installation

-The package can be installed using `devtools`:
+The package can be installed using `remotes`:

 ```
-# Install devtools
+# Install remotes
-install.packages("devtools")
+install.packages("remotes")

 # Install SuperCellCyto from this repository
-devtools::install_github("phipsonlab/SuperCellCyto")
+remotes::install_github("phipsonlab/SuperCellCyto")
 ```

 SuperCellCyto requires the [SuperCell R package](https://github.com/GfellerLab/SuperCell)